-The Company and the Group depend on Galloway Limited (related entity) for financial support and Galloway Limited has indicated its intention to continue to make available funds as and when needed by the Group.
-The loan from Galloway Limited stands at \$1,350,000 as at 31 May 2020.
+The Company and the Group have, in previous years, received financial support from Galloway Limited (related entity) and Galloway Limited has expressed its willingness to continue to make funds available as and when needed by the Group and Company.
+The loans from Galloway Limited stand at US\$1,350,000 as at 31 May 2021.

 As with any company placing reliance on other parties for financial support, the Directors acknowledge that there can be no certainty that this support will continue, although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
-The willingness of Galloway Limited to continue to provide this support is reliant on the strategies highlighted above which are subject to uncertainty.